NAME

 regex

-transform automatically-derived sequence names.
-See the SQL NAME
+is used to transform automatically-derived sequence names.
+See the SQL

 --statement-regex